Being Vegan in Zanzibar

 They prepare rice with mix of spices such as ginger, cardamom, nutmeg, cloves, and chili.
 It is very easy to customize a biryani to you dietary needs if you are a vegan in Zanzibar.

 3. Urojo or Zanzibar mix

 When it comes to the combined tastes of the island, Urojo can be described as a great hodgepodge of the island’s flavours.
 This is a curried broth prepared from a mix of coconut cream and topped with an array of ingredients.
-The toppings include slices of onion, spicy bhajias, crisp cassava chips, bread, kachori, boiled eggs, and falafel.
+The toppings include slices of onion, spicy bhajias, crisp cassava chips, bread, kachori, boiled eggs (non vegan), and falafel.
 A taste of Zanzibar cuisine is never complete without sampling Urojo, specially if you are a vegan in Zanzibar.

 4. Chapatti and green grams (Mung beans)

 Chapati is an unleavened pancake-shaped mild flatbread that originated from the Indian subcontinent and its consumed throughout East Africa and beyond.
 Its a staple vegan food.
 The idea is to mix water and salt in appropriate proportions with whole wheat flour and heat it on a flat pan.
 It goes down well with mung beans at Forodhani gardens.

 A kachori recipe involves deep-fried balls of mashed potatoes spiced with lime, ginger and chilli.
 I squished mine into a large chapatti and added some fire-roasted red-skinned peanuts and poured shredded cabbage and carrots.